glastara/personal-website/README.md

 # Personal Website

 This is the source code for my personal website ([taranglasson.com](https://www.taranglasson.com/)), built with modern web technologies.
 It replaces my previous Squarespace-hosted website to save costs and improve customisability.
-It is deployed using **Vercel** with **Cloudflare** for hosting and domain management.
+It is deployed and hosted for free using **Vercel** with **Cloudflare** for domain & DNS management.

 ## 🚀 Tech Stack